Mr. Jeffrey Pontius reports

 Qualified person and quality control/quality assurance

-Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, has supervised the preparation of the scientific and technical information that forms the basis for this news release and has approved the disclosure herein.
-Mr. Pontius is not independent of Corvus, as he is the chief executive officer and president and holds common shares and incentive stock options.
+Mr. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, has supervised the preparation of the scientific and technical information that forms the basis for this news release and has approved the disclosure herein.
+Mr. Pontius is not independent of Corvus, as he is the CEO and president, and holds common shares and incentive stock options.

-The work program at Mother Lode was designed and supervised by Mark Reischman, Corvus's Nevada exploration manager, who is responsible for all aspects of the work, including the quality control/quality assurance program.
+The work program at North Bullfrog was designed and supervised by Mark Reischman, Corvus Gold's Nevada exploration manager, who is responsible for all aspects of the work, including the quality control/quality assurance program.
 On-site personnel at the project log and track all samples prior to sealing and shipping.
 Quality control is monitored by the insertion of blind certified standard reference materials and blanks into each sample shipment.
 All mineral resource sample shipments are sealed and shipped to American Assay Laboratories (AAL) in Reno, Nev., for preparation and assaying.
 AAL is independent of the company.
-AAL's quality system complies with the requirements for the International Standards ISO 9001:2000 and ISO 17025:1999.
+AAL's quality system complies with the requirements for the international standards ISO (International Organization for Standardization) 9001:2000 and ISO 17025:1999.
 Analytical accuracy and precision are monitored by the analysis of reagent blanks, reference material and replicate samples.
 Finally, representative blind duplicate samples are forwarded to AAL and an ISO-compliant third party laboratory for additional quality control.
-Mr. Pontius, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgement.
+Mr. Pontius, a qualified person, has verified the data underlying the information disclosed herein, including sampling, analytical and test data underlying the information by reviewing the reports of AAL, methodologies, results and all procedures undertaken for quality assurance and quality control in a manner consistent with industry practice, and all matters were consistent and accurate according to his professional judgment.
 There were no limitations on the verification process.

 Metallurgical testing on North Bullfrog and Mother Lode samples has been performed by McClelland Analytical Services Laboratories Inc. of Sparks, Nev.
-McClelland is an ISO 17025-accredited facility that supplies quantitative chemical analysis in support of metallurgical, exploration and environmental testing using classic methods and modern analytical instrumentation.
-McClelland has met the requirements of the IAS Accreditations Criteria for Testing Laboratories (AC89), has demonstrated compliance with ANS/ISO/IEC Standard 17025:2005, general requirements for the competence of testing and calibration laboratories, and has been accredited, since Nov.
+McClelland is an ISO 17025 accredited facility that supplies quantitative chemical analysis in support of metallurgical, exploration and environmental testing using classic methods and modern analytical instrumentation.
+McClelland has met the requirements of the IAS accreditations criteria for testing laboratories (AC89), has demonstrated compliance with American National Standards/International Organization for Standardization/International Electrotechnical Commission standard 17025:2005, general requirements for the competence of testing and calibration laboratories, and has been accredited since Nov.
 12, 2012.
 Hazen Research Inc., an independent laboratory, has performed flotation, AAO testing and cyanide leach testing on samples of sulphide mineralization from the YellowJacket zone and Swale area of Sierra Blanca, and roasting tests on Mother Lode flotation concentrate.
-Hazen holds analytical certificates from state regulatory agencies and the U.S. Environmental Protection Agency (the EPA).
-Hazen participates in performance evaluation studies to demonstrate competence and maintains a large stock of standard reference materials from the National Institute of Standards and Technology (NIST), the Canadian Centre for Mineral and Energy Technology (CANMET), the EPA and other sources.
+Hazen holds analytical certificates from state regulatory agencies and the United States Environmental Protection Agency.
+Hazen participates in performance evaluation studies to demonstrate competence and maintains a large stock of standard reference materials from the National Institute of Standards and Technology (NIST), the Canadian Centre for Mineral and Energy Technology (CANMET), the EPA, and other sources.
 Hazen's QA program has been developed for conformance to the applicable requirements and standards referenced in 10 CFR 830.120 subpart A, quality assurance requirements, Jan.
 1, 2002.
-Pressure oxidation test work on Mother Lode concentrate samples was performed by Resource Development Inc. of Wheatridge, Colo.
+Resource Development is a state-of-the-art laboratory for metallic and industrial minerals filling a need for high-quality, cost-effective and timely technical services for the international mining industry.

 About the North Bullfrog and Mother Lode projects, Nevada